alexwlchan/alexwlchan.net/src/_drafts/preserved-dates.md

 We use this code in our JSON encoder/decoder functions, and it's been working pretty well so far.
 We get to shed a dependency and rely on vanilla JavaScript features, and it reduces the number of confusing interactions with the type system.

+This is one of the JavaScript features I've been vaguely aware of for years, but never actually looked at – I'm glad to finally have a use case.

 [JSON.stringify]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify
 [JSON.parse]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/parse